 Defenses

-Luckily, there are several legal defenses that a person can raise if accused of a crime under Penal Code 417.6.
-These include showing that the defendant:
+Luckily, there are several legal defenses that you can raise if accused of a crime under Penal Code 417.6.
+These include showing that you:

 - had no intent to injure,